oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/minimal.md

 }
 ```

-Overall, this file plays an important role in defining the visual style of the Alephium web3 project and provides a convenient way for developers to apply and customize the styling of components.
+Overall, this file plays an important role in defining the visual style of the Oxygenium web3 project and provides a convenient way for developers to apply and customize the styling of components.
 ## Questions:
- 1. What is the purpose of this code and how is it used in the Alephium project?
+ 1. What is the purpose of this code and how is it used in the Oxygenium project?
-- This code exports a set of CSS variables that define the styling for various UI elements in the Alephium project's web3 interface.
+- This code exports a set of CSS variables that define the styling for various UI elements in the Oxygenium project's web3 interface.
 It is likely used to ensure consistent styling across the project.

 2. What license is this code released under?
 - This code is released under the GNU Lesser General Public License, version 3 or later.